gladly-team/next-firebase-auth/README.md

 `String|Function|Object` – a [PageURL](#pageurl)

-The default URL to navigate to when `withAuthUser` or `withAuthUserTokenSSR` need to redirect to login.
+The default URL to navigate to when `withUser` or `withUserTokenSSR` need to redirect to login.
 Optional unless using the `AuthAction.REDIRECT_TO_LOGIN` auth action.

 #### appPageURL

 `String|Function|Object` – a [PageURL](#pageurl)

-The default URL to navigate to when `withAuthUser` or `withAuthUserTokenSSR` need to redirect to the app.
+The default URL to navigate to when `withUser` or `withUserTokenSSR` need to redirect to the app.
 Optional unless using the `AuthAction.REDIRECT_TO_APP` auth action.

 #### loginAPIEndpoint